-For calculating the cost of meats, I have an online calculator you can use to compare various cuts of meat at different prices.
-It is at cheapcooking.com/costperserving.htm.
+For calculating the cost of meats, the Dollar Stretcher has an online calculator you can use to compare various cuts of meat at different prices.

 Vegetables, grains, and other dishes are typically easier to calculate, but make sure you are comparing similar items.
 Serving sizes and servings per container are listed on packaged goods so it's pretty easy to divide your cost by the total number of servings in the package.
 But if you are comparing something like a box of cereal to eggs and toast, make sure your "serving size" for the cereal is accurate.
 If someone in your family typically eats two bowls of cereal, then using the manufacturer's serving size isn't going to give you an accurate comparison.